GappleBee/company-connect-buster/README.md

 # Installation
 - Enable developer mode in your (Chromium-based) browser's extensions page
 - Download the `company-connect-buster-main.zip` folder and unzip it
-- `Load unpacked` the unzipped folder in your extensions page
+- `Load unpacked` the unzipped folder (that contains all the files not just another folder) in your extensions page
 - The extension should now be installed

 # Usage